shubhamjindal19/shubhamjindal19/README.md

 ### Hi there 👋

-Chief Operating Officer at Cypherash Enterprises Pvt Ltd
+Chief Financial at Cypherash Enterprises Pvt Ltd

 - 🔭 I’m currently working on startup idea
 - #### I have basic knowledge of Web Dev(HTML CSS Javascript)